bloxberg-org/peer-review-app/README.md

 If you receive `MODULE NOT FOUND` errors when running the development containers, remove the `node_modules` folder via `rm -rf node_modules/`.
 This is due to docker running as root and causes permission errors.
 Use this workaround temporarily.

 In the dev environment, the relay container funds the relays each time.
 This may cause your accounts to run out of balance.

+If you reset the development blockchain by clearing the ganache folder make sure you reset the Metamask account by Settings > Advanced > Reset Account.
+If not you will receive `Error: [ethjs-rpc] rpc error with payload` and not even able to send ether transactions from Metamask.